sdegutis/90s.dev/site/public/getting-started/publishing.md

 To share apps and libraries you made, you have to create an account.

-* Accounts are free
+## Accounts

-* Accounts only use OTPs
+Accounts are free and only use 40-day OTPs for authentication.

 With a free account, you get: